SAP-samples/teched2022-AP260/exercises/ex2/README.md

   - `Mintable` - our NFT should be mintable
   - `Auto Increment Ids` - the internal uninque TokenID shall be automatically incremented.
-  - 'Burnable' - allows the owner of the NFT to _delete_ the NFT.
   - `URI Storage` - to be able to specify for each NFT own metadata

 ![Using the OpenZeppelin smart contract wizard](images/wizard.png)